yohanjhaveri/judgement/README.md

 - Prediction #4 is invalid because the total number of hands predicted cannot equal to number of cards dealt that round

 **Playing:**
 Once all players have made predictions have been made, the round begins in which players play a series of hands.
+Once all hands are complete, the number of hands won by each player are tallied and compared against the number of hands predicted by each player.
+If the prediction turns out to be correct, the players recieves points, however if it is incorrect, the player recieves no points for that round.

 ---

 ### Hand
-The number of hands played in each round is equal to the number of cards dealt that round.
-The player who predicts the most number of hands in the prediction phase of the round is given the opportunity of beginning the first hand.
-The involves all players, in turns, moving clockwise from the player who started the round, must place a valid card of their choosing, from the cards they have been dealt, at the center of the table.
-The suit of the first card that was played in the hand determines the primary suit of the hand.
-What this means is that players following the starting player, must play a card of the same suit as what was played by the first player.
-If they do not have any card of that suit, they are free to play any card they have.
-The hand ends when everyone has played a card, and the hand is won by the player who plays the best card.
-After the hand is completed, all played cards are discarded for the rest of the round.
-Each subsequent hand is started by the winner of the previous round
+- The number of hands played in each round is equal to the number of cards dealt that round.
+- The player who predicts the most number of hands in the prediction phase of the round is given the opportunity of beginning the first hand.
+- The involves all players, in turns, moving clockwise from the player who started the round, must place a valid card of their choosing, from the cards they have been dealt, at the center of the table.
+- The suit of the first card that was played in the hand determines the primary suit of the hand.
+- What this means is that players following the starting player, must play a card of the same suit as what was played by the first player.
+- If they do not have any card of that suit, they are free to play any card they have.
+- The hand ends when everyone has played a card, and the hand is won by the player who plays the best card.
+- After the hand is completed, all played cards are discarded for the rest of the round.
+- Each subsequent hand is started by the winner of the previous hand.

 ### Heirarchy
 The best card of the round is determined by a combination of suit heirarchy and value heirarchy